This is the guide to using our optimised 80-20 vocabulary list!

 See below for instructions on how to use the word list.

-1. Make a copy (or download it, to use in Excel)
+Make a copy in Google Sheets (or download it, to use in Excel)

 Step one is to make your own copy.
 It’s no use to you as just a list of words in English.
-If you’re new to Google Sheets, you can do this from the File menu.
-If you’d rather move things to Excel, of course that’s your choice.
+In Google Sheets, you do this from the File menu.
+You can also download it and import it into Excel or Apple Numbers.